MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 ## Export Data

-User can export the report's data by selecting the Export Data button.
-Selecting Export Data button takes you to a page with a matrix visual that displays billed storage details for workspaces in the selected capacity.
+User can export the report's data by selecting Export Data.
+Selecting Export Data takes you to a page with a matrix visual that displays billed storage details for workspaces in the selected capacity.
 Hover over the matrix and select 'more options' to export the data.

 ## Next steps